PILATES HAS YOUR BACK!

 Improve your back with lifestyle changes such as being active, resting and relaxing.

-Avoid exercises that push the spine into extremes of flexion (bending forward) or extension (bending backward).
+Avoid exercises that push the spine into extremes of flexion (bending forward or sideways) or extension (bending backward).

 Consult your GP/consultant if experiencing pain or discomfort in your back.